Terms of Service

 2. Confirms every extracted field matches its source within tolerance;

-3. Runs applicable statutory rule-engines (for example, Property Occupations Act 2014 (Qld) s 104 for the 90-day cap on exclusive agency authority periods, s 106 for rebate disclosure, Agents Financial Administration Regulation 2014 reg 9 for trust receipt structure, A New Tax System (Goods and Services Tax) Act 1999 s 29-70 for tax invoice format); and
+3. Runs applicable statutory rule-engines (for example, Property Occupations Act 2014 (Qld) s 112 (with s 103) for the 90-day cap on sole or exclusive agency appointments and s 104 for rebate and benefit disclosure, Agents Financial Administration Regulation 2014 reg 9 for trust receipt structure, A New Tax System (Goods and Services Tax) Act 1999 s 29-70 for tax invoice format); and

-4. Refuses to seal documents with unresolved anomalies, instead surfacing the specific disputed field to the exception queue.
+4. Refuses to seal artefacts with unresolved anomalies, instead surfacing the specific disputed field to the exception queue.

 10.3 Exception-Based Review